temporalio/documentation/docs-src/cli/cmd-options/rps.md

     - requests per second
 ---

-If the specified limit exceeds the server's configured limit, the server's limit will take precedence.

-Limit for the number of operations processed per second within this batch.
+Requests per second (RPS), limits the number of operations processed per second within a batch.

-Its purpose is to reduce the stress on the system caused by batch operations, which helps to prevent system overload and minimize potential delays in executing ongoing tasks for user workers.
+This limit defines the number of operations the batch can process every second.
+It's designed to ease system strain from batch operations, ensuring the system doesn’t get overloaded.
+This in turn helps maintain prompt execution of ongoing tasks for user Workers.

+If you specify a limit that surpasses the server's set limit, the system will defer to the server's limit.

-Note that when no explicit limit is provided, the server will operate according to its [limit defined by the dynamic configuration key `worker.batcherRPS`](/references/dynamic-configuration#service-level-rps-limits).
+If you don't set an explicit limit, or if your specified limit surpasses the server's set limit, the server will follow the [limit set by the dynamic configuration key `worker.batcherRPS`](/references/dynamic-configuration#service-level-rps-limits).
-This also applies if the value in this field exceeds the server's configured limit.